AlexandraMilts/Data_Intro/README.md

-Some useful stuff for math and statistics with Python for total beginners Get to know Anaconda
+Data Science and Math with Python